Elizabeth Kiss: Early life and education

 Kiss's parents along with her two older siblings emigrated from Hungary to the United States in 1956 following the Hungarian Revolution.
+Speaking about her childhood in a 2018 interview for Times Higher Education she said, "Being the 'American kid' in a family of refugees and political prisoners (my father was imprisoned in Hungary by both the Nazi and communist regimes) and growing up bilingual in a multicultural neighborhood gave me experience from an early age of straddling different worlds."

-Kiss was born in New York City and gained her undergraduate degree in 1983 from Davidson College in North Carolina, where she graduated Omicron Delta Kappa.
+Kiss was born in New York City and earned her undergraduate degree in 1983 from Davidson College in North Carolina, where she graduated Omicron Delta Kappa.
+Kiss became involved with student activism during her time at Davidson College, setting up the college's Amnesty International chapter and becoming the first female Davidson student to win a Rhodes Scholarship.
+She noted that her two older siblings' taste in 1960s music and political activism that sparked her interest in ethics, politics, and human rights.

 She was elected a Rhodes Scholar in 1983, studied at Balliol College and received a D.Phil. from the University of Oxford in 1990.

-Speaking about her childhood in a 2018 interview for Times Higher Education she said, "Being the 'American kid' in a family of refugees and political prisoners (my father was imprisoned in Hungary by both the Nazi and communist regimes) and growing up bilingual in a multicultural neighbourhood gave me experience from an early age of straddling different worlds."

-In the same interview she claims it was her two older siblings' taste in 1960s music and political activism that sparked her interest in ethics, politics, and human rights.

-Kiss became involved with student activism during her time at Davidson College, setting up the college's Amnesty International chapter and becoming the first female Davidson student to win a Rhodes Scholarship.

 Career

 Much of Kiss's research has focused on political philosophy and moral education which she believes is essential to personal and professional development.

 From 1997 to 2006, Kiss was the founding director of the Kenan Institute for Ethics at Duke University in Durham, North Carolina.

 She served as the eighth President of Agnes Scott College in Decatur, Georgia from 2006 to 2018.

 In 2015, she devised the SUMMIT curriculum at the college, which aims to provide students with a core curriculum where leadership development and global learning are the focuses.
 As college president, she changed the institution's demographic to include one-third African-American students.

 In August 2018, Kiss began her tenure as Warden of Rhodes House at the University of Oxford, home of the Rhodes Scholarship, and CEO of the Rhodes Trust.
 She is the first woman to hold these positions.

+In February 2025, it was announced that Kiss would serve as the 20th president of Union College, in Schenectady, NY.